supapraisekb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 8 - encode and decode rot13
-task 9 - function that prints an integer using putchar Task 10 - add one line to specific code to change a[2] = 98
+task 9 - function that prints an integer using putchar Task 10 - add one line to specific code to change a[2] = 98 Task 11 - Write a function that adds two numbers
+Task 12 - Write a function that prints a buffer.